2020 premium rates

 Examples of industries with rate increases include: Trucking, Courier, Pre-hospital Emergency Health Care, Multimedia Services, Local Government, First Nations Operations, Law Enforcement, Public Schools, Hospitals, and Supermarkets.

-Example of industries with little to no change to their rates include: General Retail, Residential Construction, Limousine Service, Law Office, Non-Alcoholic Beverage Manufacture, Recycling Centres, and Street Cleaning.
+Example of industries with little to no change to their rates include: General Retail, Residential Construction, Limousine Service, Law Office, Non-Alcoholic Beverage Manufacture and Street Cleaning.

 - Special hazard classification units